Kaajal12/DatabaseConnectivity/README.md

 # Database Connectivity
-MYSQL Connectivity
+MySQL Connectivity

-Purpose: Retrieve information from the user through the Graphical User Interface (GUI) and display the records in the terminal using the MYSQL connectivity (through 2 seperate projects).
+Purpose: Retrieve information from the user through the Graphical User Interface (GUI) and display the records in the terminal using the MySQL connectivity (through 2 seperate projects).

 Project 1: In the default package, users can manage the database and navigate through the records that they have entered.
 Through the Employee registration